naasnour/NaasNour-CryptoChatbot-Week1/README.md

 Rule-based AI chatbot for crypto investment advice using Python

 # NaasNour – Crypto Chatbot
+Summary : NaasNour the CryptoBot uses rule-based logic to simulate simple AI decision-making.
+It analyzes predefined data and gives advice based on price trends and sustainability.
+Though it doesn’t “think” like humans, it mimics intelligence by using condition checks and structured responses to support informed choices.

 This is a beginner-friendly, rule-based AI chatbot built in Python.
 It analyzes predefined data on cryptocurrencies and gives investment advice focused on: